CyVerse-learning-materials/container_camp_workshop_2018/singularity/singularityintro.rst

   $ SINGULARITY_TMPDIR=$PWD/scratch SINGULARITY_CACHEDIR=$PWD/tmp singularity --debug pull --name ubuntu-tmpdir.simg docker://ubuntu

-We can also run a docker container in Singularity that launches a program, for example RStudio `tidyverse` from `Rocker <https://hub.docker.com/r/rocker/rstudio/>`_
+As an example, using Singularity we can run a UI program that was built from Docker, here I show the IDE RStudio `tidyverse` from `Rocker <https://hub.docker.com/r/rocker/rstudio/>`_

 .. code-block:: bash